Mionger/MIPS-DASM/README.md

 >3. delete Code.input_deal()

 >v 0.0.1 2019-4-26
->1.Define the interfaces of the modules
+>1.
+Define the interfaces of the modules